odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 changes.

 #.
-Update the dashboard service to reload data every 10 minutes (to test it, use 10s instead!)
+Update the statistics service to reload data every 10 minutes (to test it, use 10s instead!)
 #.
 Modify it to return a `reactive <{OWL_PATH}/doc/reference/reactivity.md#reactive>`_ object.
    Reloading data should update the reactive object in place.
 #.
 The `Dashboard` component can now use it with a `useState`